» Send Navroz greetings to your friends and loved ones

 Photo: Mahdi Ayat

-Today, the 21st of March, 2008, Ismaili Muslims worldwide observe Navroz (Nowruz), a festival celebrated in many Muslim communities and cultures, particularly those belonging to the Shia.
-For Persian communities, it marks the beginning of a new year and the first day of spring.
+On 21 March, Ismaili Muslims worldwide observe Navroz (Nowruz), a festival celebrated in many Muslim communities and cultures, particularly those belonging to the Shia.
+For many communities, it marks the beginning of a new year and the first day of spring.
 More generally, it signifies a time of spiritual renewal and physical rejuvenation, as well as the spirit of gratitude for blessings and an outlook of hope and optimism towards the future.

 — Surah 36, Verses 33–35